-- Allergies: The Mini Hippo has been known to suffer from mild to moderate seasonal allergies, although it is nothing that cannot be treated with your vets help.
-Also, as we mentioned in regards to diet, some pups experience sensitivities to wheat and corn.
+- Allergies: The Mini Hippo has been known to suffer from mild to moderate seasonal allergies, although it is nothing that cannot be treated with your vet’s help.
+Also, as we mentioned in regard to diet, some pups experience sensitivities to wheat and corn.
 A grain-free diet is usually recommended.

 - Ear Infections: Another ailment common to this breed is ear infections.
 This can be caused by allergies or other factors.
 Ear cleaning should be done once a week, or when earwax is visible to reduce the risk of infection.

 - Eye Issues: Eye infections are also common, but can typically be treated with ointments and cleaning out any visible gunk.
 Unfortunately, though, the more serious cherry eye is also a common ailment of this pup, and it will require surgery to repair.

 - Teeth: This breed has been known for its sharp teeth, though they stay pretty strong with regular chew toys and a healthy diet.
 You should note, however, that bad breath is common.

 Other than these issues, Mini Hippo Dogs are healthy, happy pups that should receive regular check-ups from your vet.